awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-targets.md

 1. For **Description**, enter a description\.

 1. For **Owner information**, specify your name or work alias\.
 Owner information is included in any CloudWatch Events raised while running tasks for these targets in this Maintenance Window\.

+   For information about using CloudWatch Events to monitor Systems Manager events, see [Monitoring Systems Manager Events with Amazon CloudWatch Events](monitoring-cloudwatch-events.md)\.

 1. In the **Select targets by** section, choose **Specifying Tags** to target instances by using Amazon EC2 tags that you previously assigned to the instances\.
 Choose **Manually Selecting Instances** to choose individual instances according to their instance ID\.
 **Note**